KellyTTan/Documentation/ctagold/documentation/ctagold_vulnerabilities.md

 # Alerts Genereated from CTA Gold Scans
 The following are new alerts that have come up on the CTA Gold Scans for Prospect, Secondary Pre Approval, and Distribution pages.
 This report features our first high alert (SQL Injection) and a few other median vulnerabilities.
+The SQL Injection alert was found on the [Prospect page](https://github.com/KellyTTan/Documentation/blob/main/ctagold/reports%202022-11-29/gold_prospects_report.pdf).
+This alert was also speculated to be a false positive, further research on this can be found in this [documentation](https://github.com/KellyTTan/Documentation/blob/main/ctagold/documentation/sqli_research.md).

 ## [H] SQL Injection
 - Occurs when a SQL query is injected as input data by an unauthorized user